Strange metal from incoherent bosons: Results

 When the coupling between the bosons is stronger than the damping coefficient, our key findings are encapsulated in the phase diagram of Fig.~(\ref{Fig:schm}c).
 Above a threshold temperature $T>\mu_0/\gamma$, we find a linear-in-$T$ resistivity and a vanishing Hall conductance (where $\gamma$ is the Landau-damping coefficient of the diffusive bosons to be defined shortly).
-Here, $\mu_0$ is the doping-dependent bare mass of the boson as illustrated in Fig.~(\ref{Fig:schm}b), which vanishes at the quantum critical point or a critical phase.
-Our phenomenological study cannot distinguish between a quantum critical point and quantum critical phase as observed in Ref.~\onlinecite{husseycupratescriticality}.
+Here, $\mu_0$ is the doping-dependent bare mass of the boson, which vanishes at the quantum critical point or a critical phase.
+We emphasize that our phenomenological study cannot distinguish between a quantum critical point and quantum critical phase as observed in Ref.~\cite{husseycupratescriticality}.
 Furthermore, when $T>\mu_0/\gamma$, the incoherent bosons contribute to the Drude-like conductivity with a scattering rate reminiscent of Planckian dissipation~\cite{zaanen04_Nature,zaanen2019planckian,bruin2013similarity,legros2019universal}.
-On the other hand, when the temperature is below $T<\mu_0/\gamma$, the traditional Fermi-liquid behavior is established due to the additional presence of a coherent fermionic pathway~\cite{RossMcKenzie12,hussey2013generic}.
-The bare bosonic mass, $\mu_0$ determines the crossover from the strange metallic to conventional metal regime, as exhibited in Fig.~(\ref{Fig:schm}c).
+On the other hand, when the temperature is below $T<\mu_0/\gamma$, the traditional Fermi-liquid behavior is established due to the additional presence of a fermionic pathway~\cite{RossMcKenzie12,hussey2013generic}.
+The ratio of the bare bosonic mass, $\mu_0$, to the damping strength of the bosons determines the crossover from the strange metallic to conventional metal regime, as exhibited in Fig.~(\ref{Fig:schm}c).